 I’ve been loving all of my essential oils — adding them to my lotions and body oils as well as the diffuser in my bedroom.
 I’m a huge advocate of them and their healing properties.
 Recently, I’ve been hearing about people using clove oil, not as a healing power agent, but as an aesthetic trick!
-Evidently, they can be used as natural lip plumper to achieve that pouty Angelina Jolie look (Although, I personally, will always be Team Aniston!)
+Evidently, you can use it as natural lip plumper to achieve that pouty Angelina Jolie look (Although, I personally, will always be Team Aniston!)
 So I wanted to take a deep dive into it and share the benefits, uses, and risks.

 CLOVE OIL BENEFITS